-For many contractors, securing capital for a project starts when their stress level is already high.
+For many contractors, securing a commercial construction loan happens when stress levels are already high.
 The project has started and the crew is on-site or it is only a few days / weeks from starting.
 Payroll becomes an emergency — how will you pay your team while waiting for the GC to pay you?
 And how much time, and paperwork, is it going to take to get you the money you need?

 There are multiple options for businesses looking for commercial construction financing, including contract financing, factoring, a merchant cash advance/daily debit and SBA loans, but there is no standard set of requirements for what you need in order to apply.

 We developed this rough outline of documents and information you may be asked to provide when applying for commercial construction financing.
 Keep in mind, these may vary depending on the lender, your time in business, credit history and other factors.